Green shoots in the desert

 By Khaled Diab

-The no longer dismisses as a western luxury and is gradually awakening to the massive environmental challenges.
+The world no longer dismisses as a western luxury and is gradually awakening to the massive environmental challenges.

 9 October 2009